erajasekar/erajasekar.github.io/_drafts/2014-12-17-groovy-dynamic-properties-config-slurper.md

 ```

-Let's say we want to add a property *logRetentionBytes* : maximum size of data that a topic-partition can hold alloted
+Let's say we want to add a property *logRetentionBytes : maximum size of data that a topic/partition can hold allotted
-from *availableDiskSpaceForData*.
-It can be computed dynamically based on availableDiskSpaceForData by partitioning it by
+from availableDiskSpaceForData*.
+It can be computed dynamically by dividing *availableDiskSpaceForData* by
-total number of topic-partitions.
+total number of topic/partitions.
 We can do something like this

 ```groovy
 numberOfTopics = 4